128technology/docs/docs/rma_wan_assurance.md

 ---
-title: RMA WAN Assurance Workflow
+title: RMA WAN Assurance Workflow for Juniper Hardware
-sidebar_label: RMA WAN Assurance
+sidebar_label: RMA - WAN Assurance (Juniper Hardware)
 ---

 Return Merchandise Authorizations (RMAs) are a necessary component in the lifecycle of networking equipment, ensuring operational continuity, customer satisfaction, and the efficient resolution of hardware issues.